cockroachdb/docs/cockroachcloud/managing-access.md

 1. [Log in](https://cockroachlabs.cloud/).
 1. From the drop-down box in the top-right corner, select the organization you want to access.

-The settings and information about the organization are found on the **Settings** page.
-The organization ID and organization label used by the `ccloud` CLI are listed under **Organization settings**.
+The settings and information about the organization are found on the **Information** page.
+The organization ID and organization label used by the `ccloud` CLI are listed on that page.

 ## Manage an organization's users
 ### Invite Team Members to an organization